Exanite-GameDev/Exanite.Ecs/README.md

 Comparison using https://github.com/Doraku/Ecs.CSharp.Benchmark:
 - These comparisons focus on the single-threaded, non-SIMD cases.
 - Iteration speed matches `Frent_QueryInline` for the 1 component case, slower for the 2/3 component case.
-  - It's easily possible to beat Frent's iteration speed if I use Frent's query iteration approach, but Frent's approach causes high register pressure that is bad for real world usage.
+  - It's possible to beat Frent's iteration speed if I use Frent's query iteration approach, but Frent's approach likely causes register pressure that is bad for real world usage.
 - Structural changes are slower than `SveltoECS` in general.
   - This is likely due to how I'm handling events.
   - I have not heavily optimized this area.